mikestaub/simple-secrets/README.md

 ## Overview

 This is a small, opinionated library for managing app secrets.
+The developer now must only manage a single, master key to access all sensitive data for the project.

 For small to medium sized projects and teams, this approach should be sufficient.
 For a more robust / complex solution, something like HashiCorp Vault or AWS Secrets Manager should be used.